-The Isle of Man’s International Development annual budget stands at £2.4 million per year.
-This is distributed via five different funding streams.
+The Isle of Man International Development annual budget for 2018 – 2019 included an increase of £100,000.00, raising the budget from £2.4 million to £2.5 million.
+This is distributed via five different permanent funding streams.

 Disaster and Emergency Relief - £600,000 per year

 This budget is reserved for Disasters Emergency Committee (DEC) Live Appeals.
 Appeals are made as and when necessary and focus on one specific disaster related situation.